jvs/knives/rules.md

 - If held, that player must reveal it

 #### Timing
-- Prank cards take effect immediately upon being played, except for the Cat
+- Pranks take effect when played (before trick resolution), except Cat which affects who leads the next trick
 - Prank cards have no effect on the final (6th) trick